Saturday, June 30, 2012

 “My poppa taught all his children how to use a knife.
 My oldest brother can turn a man to a sifter before he knowed he been cut.
 I seen him do it.
 We don’t bother nobody, but we ain’t gonna let nobody bother us neither.”

-Maudy, the liberator of her own soul long before the women’s liberation movement, she expresses herself as colorfully as the ribbons in her hair.
+Maudy, the liberator of her own soul long before the women’s liberation movement, expresses herself as colorfully as the ribbons in her hair.
 She says she does not mind ‘cutting a fool.
 I’ll cut a woman just as hard as I does a man.
 It's some tough talking, rough women out there.
 They'll cut a man or woman to pieces just as fast as they'll look at'em.”

 Maudy does not believe in female helplessness.
 “It ain’t nothing but a show.”
 She says a woman can do whatever she wants to as well as any man.
 A woman got to make up her mind to do it.
 I never seen my mama back off nothing she had to do.
 That's one reason I packs a knife, and a mouth of bad words for anybody who think they gone treat me wrong.
 I ain’t letting no man knock me around.
 Not me.
 No sir.
 Not me.
 I never seen my poppa raise his hand to my mama.
 He knowed better.
 Mama took a frying pan to his head like greased lightening.
 He had a couple of knots, maybe three or four, on his head.
 He didn't try that no more.